radiant-rstats/docs/design/app/sample_size_comp.md

 > Determine the required sample size for comparisons of means or proportions

 Leave one of the inputs blank to determine its value.
-By default the sample size input is left empty and the required sample size is calculated.
-Note that only one input can be left blank.
+By default the sample size inputs (_n1_ and _n2_) are left empty and the required sample size for both groups is calculated.
+If values are provided for both _n1_ and _n2_ the value for any one of the other inputs left blank will be calculated.
+If only a value for _n1_ (_n2_) is entered, all other inputs must be provided to determine the required sample size for _n2_ (_n1_)

 ### Input

 * Sample size: Number of respondents required
 * Confidence level: 1 - significance level (e.g, .95 = 1 - .05).<sup>1, 2</sup>
 * Power: 1 - $\beta$ (e.g, .8 = 1 - .2).<sup>3</sup>
-* Ratio: Relative sample size for group 1 (control) and group 2 (test)

 ### Input for a comparison of means